alexdawn/Arc/manuscript/chapter2-rules.md

 ## Downtime

 The categories are at the GM discretion, certain actives may be undertaken in urban or rural environments just at a disadvantage.
-* Urban activities: Work profession, run an inn or shop or market, train or practice skill.
-Craft item, artwork, map or book.
-Study Artefact.
-Raise Heir.
-Network.
-Apply for a Guild.
-Run for public office.
-Beg.
-Scavenge.
-Explore Streets.
-Pickpocket or heist.
-Prepare Stratagem, police/guard, travelling merchant.
-Pray.
-* Rural: Farm (Homesteading), Shepherd, Forestry, Forage, Explore Area, Mining, Pilgrimage, Inn keeping,
+Each activity can gain currency, XP, gossip or items
+* Urban activities
+  * Work profession - collect coin and XP in appropriate skill
+  * run an inn or shop or market - Learn gossip and collect coin
+  * Network - Pass Diplomacy or Charm roll to gain influence with a group
+  * Apply for a Guild - Applying may require a fee or barter or Passing a Diplomacy or Charm roll
+  * Run for public office - Pass Diplomacy or Charm roll to gain influence with a group (modify based on roleplayed speach), by the deadline the candidate with the most influence with the electors gain office.
+  * Beg - pass a charm roll to collect coins
+  * Perform - Pass a music roll
+  * Scavenge - pass an explore roll to find items
+  * Explore Streets - Pass an explore roll to learn more of the area
+  * Pickpocket or heist - Pass a sleight of hand to gain coins or items
+  * Prepare Stratagem - See relevant section for rules
+  * police/guard - Learn a gossip, or if asked by GM Pass an observation roll for a mini-encounter
+* Rural:
+  * Farm (Homesteading) - XP in appropriate skill
+  * Shepherd - XP in appropriate skill
+  * Forestry - XP in appropriate skill
+  * Forage - Gain food/water supply
+  * Explore Area - Learn more for an area within travel distance
+  * Mining - Gain ore/stone
+  * Pilgrimage - Gossip with other travellers, prayer roll at destination
+  * Inn keeping - Learn gossip and collect coin
+* Anywhere
+  * train or practice skill - Fail a roll and gain XP equal to days passed, succeed a roll and gain a skill or talent
+  * Craft item, artwork, map or book - pass the respective craft roll to create an item (need coin or the raw materials)
+  * Study Artefact - Pass a decipher artefact roll to learn of it's function, fail and something disastrous might happen
+  * Raise Heir
+  * travelling merchant - Learn a gossip while on the road, barter to buy or sell items
+  * Pray - Pass a Prayer roll to gain favour with a god

 ## Artefacts